How to Prepare Your Year 6 Pupils for SATs

 So, how did SATs go last year?

-Last year, the SATs results showed a drop in attainment in all areas apart from reading.
+Last year, SATs results nationally showed similar attainment in all areas compared to 2023.

 2. Mix it up